 Ms. Angrist is an ACTFL OPI (Oral Proficiency Interview) tester and a trained instructor in TCI (Teaching with Comprehensible Input).

-Ms. Angrist is a frequent presenter at national and international conferences and has published articles on Hebrew education.
-Her recent article titled “Social Reading in L2” was published in the Hebrew Higher Education Journal and “Language for All: Teaching Graffiti for Intercultural Literacy, in the NECTFL Review
+Ms. Angrist is a frequent presenter at national and international conferences and has published articles on Hebrew education such as “Social Reading in L2” in the Hebrew Higher Education Journal and “Language for All: Teaching Graffiti for Intercultural Literacy, in the NECTFL Review

 Ms. Angrist, a native-born Israeli, is also a mosaics artist and an extensive traveler.